ahmedkhalf/project.nvim/README.md

 - Automagically cd to project directory using nvim lsp
   - Dependency free, does not rely on lspconfig
 - If no lsp then uses pattern matching to cd to root directory
-  - Unlike other plugins, this plugin uses 100% **multithreaded** pattern matching, meaning it will not slow down the nvim ui, even on large folders.
 - Telescope integration `:Telescope projects`
   - Access your recently opened projects from telescope!
-  - Multithreaded file io so it will not slow down vim when reading and sorting the history file on startup.
+  - Asynchronous file io so it will not slow down vim when reading the history file on startup.
 - Nvim-tree.lua support/integration

 ## 📦 Installation